-Types of Complementary Therapy
+Types of Wellbeing Therapy

 This uses the properties of essential oils, which are extracted from plants to improve feelings of well-being.
 Essential oils are used in many ways and each oil can have different effects on the body.
 They can be relaxing, energizing, calming or uplifting.
 Aromatherapy is used for a wide range of problems, including pain relief, stress and insomnia.
 A treatment with an aroma therapist will take about half an hour; the therapist will use a blend of oils and apply them by gentle massage.

 This has been used in both Eastern and Western traditions.
 Massage is the gentle manipulation of the body’s soft tissue.
 The use of touch brings about emotional and physical change to create a feeling of wholeness in body and mind.

 Indian Head Massage